 EMBARGOED for release 5:00 a.m.
 E.T. | May 20, 2021

 Contact: Caitlin Kizielewicz email@example.com 412-554-0074

-“With more than 1,000 community members losing their lives in encounters with law enforcement each year, it is crucial that our systems of investigation, indictment, and prosecution of police officers are transparent and equitable, and that we hold the guilty accountable,” said Task Force Executive Director Nancy La Vigne.
-“Using the most recent and rigorous research to guide them, Task Force members have produced a set of recommendations that can help us fix what is broken.”
-The reports are the third batch released by the Task Force, which issued recommendations on chokehold bans, duty-to-intervene policies, and no-knock warrants in January, and highlighted widespread deficiencies in police training in March.
-Established in November 2020, the panel is evaluating the most commonly proposed reforms focused on preventing police use of excessive force, reducing racial biases, increasing police accountability, and improving the relationship between law enforcement agencies and communities.
-For each measure, the Task Force produces an assessment weighing the proposal’s relative value based on the best available research and the expertise and experience of members.
-An upcoming brief will address the additional accountability issues of qualified and soverign immunity.
-Task Force members represent a diverse range of perspectives and experience, and include law enforcement leaders, civil rights advocates, researchers, a former big-city mayor, and community members who have lost loved ones to police violence.
+In addition to its priority recommendations, the Task Force today released policy briefs advising police agencies to invest in officer wellness programs and boost efforts to recruit a higher quality, more diverse workforce.
+A third brief addressed proposals to offload some police functions to other entities, and reduce police funding accordingly.
+It found that mental health-related calls represent a small share of calls to police (1-4%) and officer time spent on calls (2%).
+This suggests that co-responder models may be feasible for many agencies, but also means that offloading these calls is unlikely to substantially reduce the footprint of police.
+By contrast, traffic stops and enforcement consume about 18% of officers’ time, and some of these activities could potentially be handled by unarmed officials.
+Members cautioned, however, that there is no evidence that non-police responders would behave in a less biased manner toward residents.
+Launched in November 2020, the Task Force was charged with evaluating the most commonly proposed reforms focused on preventing police use of excessive force, reducing racial biases, increasing police accountability, and improving the relationship between law enforcement agencies and communities.
+For each measure, members produced an assessment weighing the proposal’s relative value based on the best available research and the expertise and experience of members.
+Today’s release represents the fourth set of reports; earlier work produced recommendations on more than two dozen other reforms, including chokehold bans, no-knock warrants, police training, government and civilian oversight, body-worn cameras, and qualified immunity.
+Task Force members represent a diverse range of perspectives and experience, and include law enforcement leaders, civil rights advocates, researchers, a former big-city mayor, and people who have lost loved ones to police violence.
 The Crime Lab at the University of Chicago’s Harris School of Public Policy is serving as research partner for the Task Force, evaluating the empirical evidence that guides its recommendations.
 The Task Force members are: • Art Acevedo, Chief, Miami Police Department; President, Major Cities Chiefs Association • Roy L. Austin, Jr., Vice President of Civil Rights, Facebook; former White House domestic policy adviser • Louis M. Dekmar, Chief, LaGrange (Ga.)
 Police Department; former President, International Association of Chiefs of Police • Collette Flanagan, Founder, Mothers Against Police Brutality • Walter Katz, Vice President of Criminal Justice, Arnold Ventures; former police oversight official, Los Angeles County and San Jose, Calif. • Cynthia Lum, Professor, George Mason University, Department of Criminology, Law and Society; Director, Center for Evidence-Based Crime Policy • Tashante McCoy, Regional Manager and Founder, Crime Survivors for Safety & Justice/The OWL Movement • DeRay Mckesson, Educator, Author and Co-Founder, Campaign Zero • Michael Nutter, Former Mayor, City of Philadelphia; former President, U.S. Conference of Mayors • Sean Smoot, Director and Chief Counsel, Police Benevolent and Protective Association of Illinois • Rosie Rivera, Sheriff, Salt Lake County, Utah; CEO, Unified Police Department of Greater Salt Lake About the Council on Criminal Justice The Council is a nonpartisan membership organization and think tank created to advance understanding of the criminal justice policy challenges facing the nation and builds consensus for solutions based on facts, evidence, and fundamental principles of justice.
 For more information on the Council and the Task Force, visit https://counciloncj.org/